gjbex/Fortran-MOOC/docs/user_defined_types.md

 ## Sequence

-For performance reasons, the Fortran compiler can reorder the elements in a user defined type.
+For performance reasons, the Fortran compiler can arrange the elements in a user defined type so that there are gaps between them.
 Mostly, that is what you want, but when it is not, you can add the `sequence` keyword to the type definition, e.g.,

 ~~~~fortran
 type :: particle_t